shlomiassaf/nform/apps/nform-demo-app/content/guide/intro.md

   Takes the current form and commits it to the model.
   > If you don't understand why we need to commit a form please read the **Know your framework** section at the bottom.

-### Panels

-The dashboard comes with 2 side panels, one on the left and one on the right.

-The **right panel** is **usually** used to display general, cross example information.
-A good example is the JSON View for model or form.

-The **left panel** is **usually** used to display example specific information.
-It can not be opened from the top panel, and it might not exist, depending on the example.

-If it does exist, optional buttons to control will display above the form.

-The **Filter / Disabled / Hidden state** example makes use of the left panel.